MattSainsbury-Dale/FRKv2_src/README.md

-git # Source code for FRK v2 paper
+# Source code for FRK v2 paper

 This repository contains the source code for reproducing the results in "Modelling, Fitting, and Prediction with Non-Gaussian Spatial and Spatio-Temporal Data using FRK".
 We give instructions subsequently.